KEXP-FM: History

-KCMU: The early years
+Early years as KCMU (1971–1985)

 The University of Washington (UW)'s involvement in radio broadcasting dates to the 1952 launch of KUOW-FM, which moved to 94.9 MHz in 1958.
 The station served as an environment for training communications students and provided classical music, fine arts, and sports programming.
-However, in the early 1970s, university budget cuts led to an increased professionalization of that station and decreased student involvement.
-As a result, four UW undergraduates—John Kean, Cliff Noonan, Victoria ("Tory") Fiedler, and Brent Wilcox—began formulating a plan to create a second UW station, one that would be run by students.
-Noonan felt that there was insufficient student media in a time marked by student activism and protests; there was a student newspaper, the University of Washington Daily, and Noonan had come from San Francisco, where he was aware of other college stations.
+In the early 1970s, university budget cuts led to an increased professionalization of that station and decreased student involvement.
+The need for more student involvement had become apparent after a 1970 student strike at the UW, during which time airtime on KUOW was "taken over" and temporarily given to a student group known as the Student Communication Coalition and branding itself "Radio Free Seattle".
+As a result, four UW undergraduates—John Kean, Cliff Noonan, Victoria ("Tory") Fiedler, and Brent Wilcox—began planning to create a second UW station to be run by students.
+Noonan felt that there was insufficient student media in a time marked by student activism and protests; there was only a campus newspaper, The Daily, and Noonan had come from San Francisco, where he was aware of other college stations.
 The four students formulated a proposal and were able to secure the backing of the UW Board of Regents, which promised funding if the students could get a station approved by the Federal Communications Commission (FCC).
-On July 13, 1971, UW filed an application for a new 10-watt non-commercial educational station on 90.5 MHz, which would be located in the Communications Building (abbreviated CMU on campus maps).
+On July 13, 1971, UW filed an application for a new 10-watt non-commercial educational station on 90.5 MHz, which would be located in the Communications Building (abbreviated "CMU" on campus maps).